Skip to content

 Duties:

-TA’s responsibilities include: a) assist in grading assignments; b) tutorial preparation; c) hold tutorials and office hours; d) other duties as assigned.
+a) Assist in grading assignments; b) tutorial preparation; c) hold tutorials and office hours; d) other duties as assigned.

 Relevant Criterion:

-The need to acquire experience is the more relevant criterion than previous experience in respect of this posted position
+The need to acquire experience is the more relevant criterion.

 Positions Available: 1